Betterez/btrz-errors/README.md

 # btrz-errors

-A library to create a series of common errors or custom erros
+A library to create a series of common errors or custom errors